 Having an ostomy means not being able to do some things.
 Your bathroom experience, for example, is somewhat untraditional.

-But your ostomy has empowered you to do so many more things.
+But it has empowered you to do so many more things.
 You’re not sick anymore, and that means you have the strength and energy to be the person you want to be.

 Every time you ride a bike, sit through a movie, try that weird artisanal desert at the café down the street… you say a little “thank you” to the ostomy that rebuilt your health.